ibm-cloud-docs/vpc/fl-ts-cos-bucket.md

 {{site.data.keyword.attribute-definition-list}}

-# Why can't the Cloud Object Storage bucket be found?
+# Why can't the {{site.data.keyword.cos_full_notm}} bucket be found?
 {: #fl-ts-error-cos-bucket}
 {: troubleshoot}
 {: support}

 A flow log collector requires a {{site.data.keyword.cos_full_notm}} bucket to be created and accessible.
 If you see the error log with message ID `is.flow-log-collector.00003E`, the bucket does not exist, or is no longer accessible.
-The flow log collector cannot publish data to the Cloud Object Storage bucket.
+The flow log collector cannot publish data to the {{site.data.keyword.cos_full_notm}} bucket.
 {: shortdesc}

-To avoid lost data, create a Cloud Object Storage bucket within the next 24 hours to correct this problem.
+To avoid lost data, create an {{site.data.keyword.cos_full_notm}} bucket within the next 24 hours to correct this problem.
 {: important}

-The flow log collector lost connection to a Cloud Object Storage bucket:
+The flow log collector lost connection to an {{site.data.keyword.cos_full_notm}} bucket:
    `is.flow-log-collector.00003E: Cloud Object Storage bucket <BucketName> was not found` {: tsSymptoms}